tidyqa/vitepress/docs/snippets/css/layout-and-positioning/index.md

 ## Vertical Navigation Menu

-Learn how to create a vertical navigation menu using an unordered list and CSS.
+Create a vertical navigation menu using an unordered list and CSS.
 This snippet styles the menu items to stack vertically.

 ```html
 <!DOCTYPE html>